Bryan Dobzanski: St. Louis Cardinals

+Washington Nationals

-Dobzanski did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-On November 2, 2020, he elected free agency.
-On January 12, 2021, he signed a minor league contract with the Washington Nationals organization.
-For the 2021 season, he was assigned to the Harrisburg Senators of the Double-A Northeast with whom he went 1-1 with a 3.47 ERA and 46 strikeouts over 46 2/3 innings.
-He elected free agency on November 7, 2021.
+On January 12, 2021, Dobzanski signed a minor league contract with the Washington Nationals organization.
+For the 2021 season, he was assigned to the Harrisburg Senators of the Double-A Northeast with whom he went 1–1 with a 3.47 ERA and 46 strikeouts over 46 2/3 innings.
+Dobzanski elected free agency following the season on November 7.